LaithAzer/laithazer.github.io/_posts/2017-03-25-rails-actioncable-stream-for-vs-stream-from.markdown

 * `stream_from`: expects a string
 * `stream_for`: expects an object

-The difference is not entirely clear when following the ActionCable documentation, so I will show two scenarios where it could be useful:
+The difference is not entirely clear when following the ActionCable documentation, so I will show two scenarios in which it could be useful:

 ### stream_from